mthl/guix-artwork/website/posts/securing-updates.md

 The attentive reader may have noticed that something’s missing from the explanation above: what do we do about commit _A_ in the example above?
-Or, in other words, which commit do we pick as the first one where we can start verifying the authentication invariant?
+In other words, which commit do we pick as the first one where we can start verifying the authorization invariant?

 We solve this bootstrapping issue by defining _channel introductions_.
 Previously, one would identify a channel simply by its URL.
 Now, when